TRULY SCRUMPTIOUS NURSERY Epidemic and Pandemic Policy (COVID-19)

 Focus/ Areas of Consideration / Recommendations

-- Care routines including provision of meals, nappy changing, and toileting should be within the space allocated to each ‘bubble’ and thoroughly deep cleaned after every use.
+- Care routines including provision of meals, nappy changing, and toileting should be within the space allocated and thoroughly deep cleaned after every use.

 Wellbeing and education

-- Children should be supported in age appropriate ways to understand the steps they can take to keep themselves safe including regular hand washing on entry and continuously throughout the day, coughing/ sneezing into an elbow, using a tissue and adopting a catch it, kill it, bin it regime.
+- Children should be supported in age-appropriate ways to understand the steps they can take to keep themselves safe including regular hand washing on entry and continuously throughout the day, coughing / sneezing using a tissue and adopting a catch it, kill it, bin it regime.

-- EYFS framework will continue to be delivered through play and adult led activities.
+- EYFS framework will continue to be delivered through play and adult led activities as normal.

-- Children will have access of fresh drinks of water throughout the day if they are thirsty, staff will monitor this to ensure no cross contamination of beakers.
+- Children will have access of fresh drinks of water throughout the day if they are thirsty, staff will monitor this to ensure no cross contamination of beakers or cups.

 Physical distancing/ grouping /safety